 As you become more comfortable drawing with colored pencils, you’ll want to experiment with different techniques.

-Layering colors is the same as it sounds like, adding multiple layers of color to achieve the desired effect.
+Layering colors is the same as it sounds, adding multiple layers of color to achieve the desired effect.
 Burnishing is the process of rubbing a color with a darker color to create a more intense hue.
 And stumbling is the technique of using light over a dark color to soften the edge.

 Add Details and Highlights